thomasdfowler/droidex/README.markdown

 Usage
 -----
-This version of `droidex` takes 0-1 command-line parameters.
-The one possible parameter is a floating-point value representing by how much to scale the image (e.g., a scale of 1.25 on an HVGA device will give you a 600x400 projected image).
+This version of `droidex` takes an optional -s switch, with a floating-point value representing by how much to scale the image (e.g., -s 1.25 on an HVGA device will give you a 600x400 projected image).
 By default, the scale is 1.0, meaning the project image will be as many pixels as is the physical screen size.

 ### Linux & OS X

 Set your ANDROID_HOME environment variable to point to the base directory where your Android SDK is installed.
-Then, just run the `droidex` shell script.
+Then, just run the `droidex` shell script from the `droidex/` directory.

 ### Windows

 It is probably easiest to just copy the `droidex` shell script to a `droidex.cmd` batch file, change the classpath separator, replace `$ANDROID_HOME` with the proper value for your PC, and use the batch file.
-Also, you will need to replace `$1` with `%1`.
+Also, you will need to replace `$1` with `%1`, etc.

 Dependencies
 ------------
 The Android 2.0 SDK, or at least ddmlib.jar.
+DroidEx also uses args4j, a compatible copy of which is included in the repo.

 Compatibility
 -------------